 Help to address these tickets would be appreciated.

 One merge request is available related to HM SCC for ticket #1511 on SCC reference picture marking.
-We would appreciate help to confirm that the proposed change matches the SCC text.
+Help would be appreciated to confirm that the proposed change matches the SCC text.

 360Lib related activities